The dual approach to non-negative super-resolution: perturbation analysis and $\ell_1$ data fidelity: Problem setup

 \subsubsection{The penalised least squares approach}

-The approach adopted in \cite{duval2015exact,Denoyelle2017} is to solve a least-squares-type minimization procedure with a TV norm based penalty term (also referred to as the Beurling LASSO (for example \cite{de2012exact})) for recovering $x$ from samples of $y$.
+The approach adopted in \cite{duval2015exact,Denoyelle2017} is to solve a least-squares-type minimisation problem with a TV norm based penalty term (also referred to as the Beurling LASSO; see for example \cite{de2012exact}) for recovering $x$ from samples of $y$.
 The approach in \cite{duval2017sparse} considers a natural finite approximation on the grid to the continuous problem, and studies the limiting behaviour as the grid becomes finer; see also \cite{duval2017sparse2}.
-These works develop a perturbation analysis which is different from ours since it applies to specific types of perturbations of a different problem ($\ell_2$ vs. $\ell_1$ type fidelity terms), and do not provide precise quantitative dependencies with respect to all the parameters of the problem.
+These works develop a perturbation analysis which is different from ours since it applies to specific types of perturbations of a different problem ($\ell_2$ vs. $\ell_1$ type fidelity terms), and does not provide precise quantitative dependencies with respect to all the parameters of the problem.
+Choosing the $\ell_1$ fidelity enables the analysis in the noisy case presented in Section~\ref{sec:pert noisy}.